-Centipedes vs. Millipedes: Winning the Pest Control Battle in Edmond OK
+Centipedes vs. Millipedes: Winning the Pest Control Battle in Edmond, OK

 Do you hear the pitter-patter of many tiny feet in your home at night?